Doug-AWS/aws-cdk-intro-workshop/workshop/content/_index.md

 {{% notice info %}}

-In this workshop we are going to use TypeScript and JavaScript as our programming languages, but the AWS CDK is currently supported in JavaScript, TypeScript, Java and .NET and more languages are coming soon.
+In this workshop we are going to use TypeScript and JavaScript as your programming languages, but the AWS CDK is currently supported in JavaScript, TypeScript, Java and .NET and more languages are coming soon.